smartiniOnGitHub/fastify-nats-client/README.md

 ## Requirements

-Fastify ^2.15.3 , Node.js 8.17.x (but recommended 10.23.1) or later.
+Fastify ^2.15.3 , Node.js 10 LTS (10.13.0) or later
+(required by NATS libraries for js).

-Note that plugin releases 2.x are for Fastify 2.x, etc.
+Note that plugin releases 2.x are for Fastify 2.x, 3.x are for Fastify 3.x, etc.

 ## Sources